About the Dynamic Thresholds app

 Use this chart to preview the behavior of your dynamic threshold configuration.
 Changing the selected metric or adjusting the thresholds and training window sliders will automatically update the chart.

-The Dry Run Results table gives you an overview of how the configuration impacts most entities.
-Click on a row to preview the dynamic threshold behavior for a specific entity.
-You can then adjust your configuration based on these results.
+Click Analyse Results to simulate the configuration for matching entities.
+The Dry Run Results table then gives you an overview of how the configuration impacts most entities.
+You can click on a row to preview the dynamic threshold behavior for a specific entity and adjust your configuration based on these results.

-After adjusting your configuration, a banner will appear indicating that the results are no longer valid.
+When you adjust your configuration, a banner will appear indicating that the results are no longer valid.
 Click Refresh Results to show the updated results based on the new configuration.